 Spartan Comedy Club gives its members an opportunity to perform improv games and stand-up comedy.
 This club will have performances and on-stage games where members of this club will get a chance to express themselves through comedy.
 The purpose of this club is to give its members an opportunity for their comedic outlet with the future goal of entertaining the students of STAC through special performance nights.

 To bring together students from all fields interested in financial analysis, investing, and financial management.
 To promote knowledge, provide information, develop networks, be a host to intellectual discussions, speaker series and prepare students to develop into ethical and professional members of the financial community.
 As a student organization, it seeks to provide students with a platform for success in the financial industry.

 STAC Shakespeare Alliance (SSA)

-STAC Singers is a choral group at St. Thomas Aquinas College lead by the head of the Music Department, Dr. Matthews.
+STAC Singers is a choral group at St. Thomas Aquinas College led by the head of the Music Department, Dr. Matthews.
 It is open to any and all majors and prior choral experience is not a necessity; anyone who enjoys singing is welcome!
-STAC Singers meets every Thursday at 2:35pm in the Sullivan Theater for rehearsal in preparation for a concert at the end of each semester.
+STAC Singers meets every Thursday at 2:35 pm in the Sullivan Theater for rehearsal in preparation for a concert at the end of each semester.
 It can also be taken as a 1 credit elective class.